YouGoDevs/Sexy-UI/codestyleguide.md

 Hey!
 Welcome to our code style guide!
 This is a quick read intended to help you understand what patterns we favor for writing components.
 Let's take a dive in!

 <br/>
-The main idea of this guide is to ensure uniformity in everyone's build process.
-Meaning components, containers, wrappers, styling, stories and tests all follow the same pattern and conventions.
+<p>The main idea of this guide is to ensure uniformity in everyone's build process.
+Meaning components, containers, wrappers, styling, stories and tests all follow the same pattern and conventions.</p>

 Uniformity also ensures maintainers can very easily reference changes and new contributors can easily add to a codebase without much conflict.